Viridia Capital

 Live risk aggregatorLiveLeverage, liquidation distance, VaR, VCSE overlay

-L2 Confluence scoring engineBuildOwned by Engineer 2
+L2 Confluence scoring engineBuildOwned by Senior Quant; implementation follows L1 signal contracts

 L3 Trade constructionBuildDecision tree + sizing